Grooming

 There are steps you can take to mitigate shedding by your Yorkie.

 Although he doesn’t shed, he still needs additional grooming.
-Single coated dogs may not need the same amount of grooming as a Labrador, but they still need to be cared for.
-This is especially true if you opt for a longer haircut that allows them to have their distinctive long flowing frock.
-Here we are going to take you through how best to manage your Yorkie’s shedding and keep it under control.
+Single-coated dogs may not need the same amount of grooming as a Labrador, but they still need to be cared for.
+This is especially true if you opt for a longer haircut that allows them to have their distinctive long, flowy tresses.
+Let’s talk about ways to manage your Yorkie’s shedding.

 If you opt for a long coat, you’ll need to brush every day.
 The hair that his body has pushed out will most likely be caught up in his coat, and you need to brush it out.
 Otherwise, it’ll become tangled, which eventually leads to painful matting.